-The message and bottle are now artefacts held by the State Library of NSW:
+The message and bottle are now artifacts held by the State Library of NSW:

 HMAS Sydney positioned itself to point the aircraft to Darwin.
-However as Capt.
-Cayley wrote:
+As ship’s Captain Cayley wrote:

 As far as could be judged no corrections were necessary…proof of the wonderfully accurate navigation on the part of the navigators.